johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 1. All instances of frame or packet receipt, transmission, and discards MUST be reported.
 2. All instances of frame or packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
-3. An individual frame MUST only be accounted for by either the L2 traffic class or the L2 discard classes within a single direction, i.e., ingress or egress.
+3. An individual frame MUST only be accounted for by either the Layer 2 traffic class or the Layer 2 discard classes within a single direction, i.e., ingress or egress.
-4. An individual packet MUST only be accounted for by either the L3 traffic class or the L3 discard classes within a single direction, i.e., ingress or egress.
+4. An individual packet MUST only be accounted for by either the Layer 3 traffic class or the Layer 3 discard classes within a single direction, i.e., ingress or egress.
-5. A frame accounted for at L2 SHOULD NOT be accounted for at L3 and vice versa.
+5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
 An implementation MUST indicate which layers a discard is counted against.
-6. The aggregate L2 and L3 traffic and discard classes SHOULD account for all underlying packets received, transmitted, and discarded across all other classes.
+6. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying packets received, transmitted, and discarded across all other classes.
 7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
-8. In addition to the L2 and L3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no_buffer discard subclass.
+8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no_buffer discard subclass.
 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
 10. If Diffserv {{RFC2475}} is not used, no_buffer discards SHOULD be reported as class0.
 11. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.